 Any person or entities that rely on information obtained from the system does so at his or her own risk.
 Government of Saskatchewan is not responsible for any damage or issues that may possibly result from using translated website content.
 If you have any questions about Google™ Translate, please visit: Google™ Translate FAQs.

-Clinics will also be delivered in more than 100 schools with a focus on ensuring parent or guardian attendance to support the children.
+Clinics will also be delivered in a number of schools with a parent or guardian in attendance to support the children.
 Information on in-school clinics will be shared with parents and students directly.
 There will be specialized clinics for children with additional needs (eg autism, in hospital).

 Pfizer will be a two dose schedule, but pediatric vaccines (5-11 years old) are a different formulation and/or dosage, depending upon manufacturer than the current formulations for 12 years and older.